kckecheng/elk/e2e_practices.rst

 Conclusion
 ------------

 We have completed all the setup work for the production environment.
-The next step is leveraging the powerful ELK stack checking our logs, which will be covered in the next chapter.
+The next step is leveraging the powerful ELK stack checking our logs, which will be covered in a separate chapter.